 Fortis Launches Institute to Revolutionize Gene-Based Disease Treatment

-“This approach will not only allow for earlier detection and risk assessment but also greatly improve treatment accuracy in complex medical cases,” said Anil Vinayak, Group Chief Operating Officer at Fortis Healthcare.
-“By integrating genomics into our core offerings, we are reshaping the future of healthcare with data-driven, personalized care.”
+“This approach will not only allow for the first detection and risk evaluation, but will also improve the accuracy of treatment in complex medical cases, “said Anil Vinayak, Chief Operating Officer of Fortis Healthcare.”
+By integrating the genomics in our main offerings, we are re-designing the future of healthcare with data-driven, personal care.”

 Leave a Reply